t0mer/WAssist/README.md

         * /q <question>: Ask a question about the database and get a response from GPT3.
         * /f <message>: Find related messages in the database.
         * /w: Get weather forecast from [IMS](https://ims.gov.il/he).
-        * Send audio file for transcripting (Multi languages).
+        * Send audio file for transcription (Multi-languages).
         * d/ <message>: Draw using Dall-E.
         * /c: Get OpenAI estimated costs
             * Today.